luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Planned-Storage-Packaging-Material.md

 | **LAST_UPDATE_PNAME**      | ClassName

 #<span style="color:skyblue; font-weight:bold">Planned Storage - Set (F2)</span>
 Planned Storage Setting (PKG) is used to set the information of stock which will be entered into ASRS.
-After **Set(F2)** all item in input text will be process and the result will be posted back to SAP.
+After **Set(F2)** all item in input text will be process and The result will be posted back to SAP as [Production Storage Result](https://dev.azure.com/Daifuku-SW/ID_SimeDarbyPlantation/_wiki/wikis/ID_SimeDarbyPlantation.wiki/840/Production-Storage-Result)

 ![image.png](/.attachments/image-731303e9-dc65-4f98-ba82-ba6d13a6c58b.png)

 ::: mermaid